 What if I want more than one quart a week?
 I’m considering having one for dinner and storing the other in the freezer.
 Great idea.
 You can sign up for two quarts (or more) a week and receive a small discount.
-However, if you have signed up for 1 quart but want to add an extra quart one week, just let me know five days before the delivery dates so I can plan accordingly.
+However, if you have signed up for 1 quart but want to add an extra quart one week (for example, maybe for a Valentine or Mardi Gras gift, just let me know five days before the delivery dates so I can plan accordingly.
 The second quart would be the same price as the first quart.

 In addition, if you do not like one of the soups I have listed, I am happy to skip that week and then “double” up on another soup choice.
 For example, you might not want the gumbo.
 In that case, you could choose to get two quarts of butternut squash soup.

 Why are you doing this?
 I have asked myself this very question!
-Even in quarantine, I have tried to stay in touch with local farmers, Ag Extension, the PCC Agriculture program, and Women in Agriculture.
+Even in quarantine and being able to hold only private cooking classes, I have tried to stay in touch with local farmers, Ag Extension, the PCC Agriculture program, and Women in Agriculture.
 Still, I feel a disconnect, so consider this little experiment as an attempt to continue to foster community, make connections, and inspire gratitude for all we have here in Caswell.